-3D-printed hydrogel composite architectures that also exhibit the ability to change shape over time for use in smart textiles, soft electronics, medical devices, and tissue engineering
+Hydrogel composite architectures that can change shape over time for use in smart textiles, soft electronics, medical devices, and tissue engineering

 Organisms, such as flowers and plants, have tissue compositions and microstructures creating dynamic morphologies that can shapeshift in response to changes in their environments.
 Researchers at the Wyss Institute have mimicked a variety of such dynamic shape changes like those performed by tendrils, leaves, and flowers in response to changes in humidity or temperature with innovative 4D-printed hydrogel composites.